A History of the Azores

 Tulip Wars, Coca-cola War, War of the Burning Bush,

-Andy Warhol War, the War of the Theory of Numbers.
+Andy Warhol War, a War of the Theory of Numbers.

 I put sketches on my wall: a Limited Nuclear Missile